Radiometric dating: The age equation

 The equation is most conveniently expressed in terms of the measured quantity N(t) rather than the constant initial value No.

-To calculate the age, it is assumed that the system is closed (neither parent nor daughter isotopes have been lost from system), D0 must be either negligible or can be accurately estimated, λ is known to a high precision, and one has accurate and precise measurements of D* and N(t).
+To calculate the age, it is assumed that the system is closed (neither parent nor daughter isotopes have been lost from system), D0 either must be negligible or can be accurately estimated, λ is known to high precision, and one has accurate and precise measurements of D* and N(t).

 The above equation makes use of information on the composition of parent and daughter isotopes at the time the material being tested cooled below its closure temperature.
-This is well-established for most isotopic systems.
+This is well established for most isotopic systems.
 However, construction of an isochron does not require information on the original compositions, using merely the present ratios of the parent and daughter isotopes to a standard isotope.
 An isochron plot is used to solve the age equation graphically and calculate the age of the sample and the original composition.

 Modern dating methods

 Radiometric dating has been carried out since 1905 when it was invented by Ernest Rutherford as a method by which one might determine the age of the Earth.
 In the century since then the techniques have been greatly improved and expanded.
 Dating can now be performed on samples as small as a nanogram using a mass spectrometer.
 The mass spectrometer was invented in the 1940s and began to be used in radiometric dating in the 1950s.
 It operates by generating a beam of ionized atoms from the sample under test.
-The ions then travel through a magnetic field, which diverts them into different sampling sensors, known as "Faraday cups", depending on their mass and level of ionization.
+The ions then travel through a magnetic field, which diverts them into different sampling sensors, known as "Faraday cups," depending on their mass and level of ionization.
 On impact in the cups, the ions set up a very weak current that can be measured to determine the rate of impacts and the relative concentrations of different atoms in the beams.